Secure Event-Triggered Distributed Kalman Filters for State Estimation over Wireless Sensor Networks: Simulation Results

+As one can see, the pairs $(A,C_{i} )$ are not observable which indicates that each one of these sensors cannot estimate the longitudinal position and velocity of an AUV individually.
+Note that, however, \eqref{72)} and \eqref{ZEqnNum687942} with $C_{i}$ given in \eqref{721)} are collectively observable.}

-For intact sensor network, {based on the process dynamics in \eqref{72)} with noise covariances in \eqref{721)}}, the state estimates of sensors converge to the desired process state in the mean square sense and their state estimation error goes to zero for each sensor node as shown in Fig. 3a.
-The event generation based on the event-triggering mechanism in (\ref{eq3x}) with the triggering threshold $\alpha =1.8$ is shown in Fig. 3b.
-Then, we consider the sensor 2 of the network is compromised with the adversarial input $\delta _{2} (k)=2+10\sin (100k)$ after 20 seconds.
-Fig. 4a shows the attacker's effect on sensor 2 and one can notice that the compromised sensors and other sensors in the network deviates from desired target state and results in non-zero estimation error based on attacker's input.
-Furthermore, the event generation based on the event-triggering mechanism in (\ref{eq3x}) in the presence of attack is shown in Fig. 4b and it can be seen that after injection of the attack on sensor 2, the event-triggered system becomes time-triggered and shows continuous-triggering misbehavior.
+{For intact sensor network, based on the dynamics \eqref{72)} with covariances given in \eqref{721)}, as depicted in Fig.~\ref{fig:MJ1}, the state estimation errors converge to zero (in the mean square sense) for each sensor node and as the result the state estimations of sensors converge to the true states.
+Moreover, the event generation based on the event-triggering mechanism in (\ref{eq3x}) with the triggering threshold $\alpha =1.35$ is shown in Fig.~\ref{fig:MJ2}.}

+{Now, assume that sensor node $2$ in the network is compromised with the adversarial input $\delta _{2} (k)= 9\sin (100k)$ after the time instance $t = 10~Sec$.
+Fig.~\ref{fig:MJ3} shows the attacker's effect on sensor node $2$ and one can see that the compromised sensors and other sensors in the network deviates from desired target state and results in non-zero estimation error based on attacker's input.}

+{Fig.~\ref{fig:MJ4} illustrates the event generation based on the event-triggering mechanism in (\ref{eq3x}) in the presence of attack.
+Fig.~\ref{fig:MJ4} shows that after injection of the attack on sensor node $2$, the event-triggered system becomes time-triggered and demonstrates continuous-triggering misbehavior.
 This result follows the analysis presented for the continuous-triggering misbehavior.
-In Fig. 5, we show the results for non-triggering misbehavior for sensor node 2 which follow the presented analysis.
+The results for non-triggering misbehavior for sensor node $2$ is depicted in Figs.~\ref{fig:MJ5}-\ref{fig:MJ6} which follow the presented analysis.}

-Now, we detect the effect of the attack on the sensor using presented attack detection mechanism.
-Fig. 6a shows the result for estimated KL divergence based attack detection mechanism and it illustrates that the after the injection of attack signal the estimated KL divergence starts increasing for compromised sensor node as well as for sensor nodes which has a path from the compromised sensor.
-One can always design a threshold and detect the effect of the attack in the sensor network and, then isolate the corrupted sensor in WSNs to avoid propagation of attack in the WSNs.
+{Using the presented attack detection mechanism, one can detect the effect of the attack on the sensor nodes.
+Fig.~\ref{fig:MJ7} illustrates the result for estimated KL divergence-based attack detection mechanism and it shows that after the injection of attack signal into sensor node 2 at $t=10~Sec$ the estimated KL divergence starts increasing for compromised sensor node 2.
+The estimated divergence for the compromised sensor, i.e., sensor node 2 grows after attack injection at $t=10~Sec$ which follows the result presented in Theorem 4.}